Magisk-Modules-Alt-Repo/Better-MIUI-Icons/README.md

 # Disclaimer
-These icons were extracted from the MiRoom ROM project, which has unfortunately shut down.\
+These icons were extracted from the MiRoom ROM project, which has unfortunately shut down.
-I have no affiliation with the Miroom team.
+\
+Only the code is licensed under GPLv3.
+All image assets are property of the MiRoom developers.